wavefrontHQ/help/onboarding/dashboards.md

 Both charts and dashboards support:

-- Selecting time scales
-- Sharing live and historical data
+- Time scale quick select and zoom in and out
 - Isolating sources and series
 - Displaying events

-To get you started, Wavefront includes dashboards for Amazon Web Services, container technologies, and standard collector agents.
+To get you started, Wavefront includes pre-built charts and dashboards for Amazon Web Services, container technologies, and standard collector agents.

 <table class="layout">
 <colgroup>